+

 In Canada, employers typically process payroll twice a month, and many companies prefer the following schedule:

 Individual taxes in Canada vary based on the individual's location.
-Federal individual tax rates are progressive and calculated as follows:
+Federal individual tax rates are progressive and calculated as follows (as per 2023):

 In Canada, an employee agreement should contain essential details such as the employee's name, address, job role, a clear job description with measurable duties, start date, compensation, vacation entitlements, benefits, and a termination clause.
 The contracts must be written in either English or French and can also be bilingual.